 The Stride.
 It’s the most fundamental component of hockey.
 The best skaters are usually the best players.
 If you can get to the puck first you will control the game.

-MOBILE APP HOCKEY SKATING VIDEO ANALYSIS
+HOCKEY SKATING VIDEO ANALYSIS

-But being fast isn’t just a matter of moving your feet quicker than everyone else; the proper form is essential.
+Being fast isn’t just a matter of moving your feet quicker than everyone else; the proper form is essential.
 It isn’t just about pure speed either.
 The toughest skaters to knock off the puck are also the ones that have the best form with knees bent and a low center of gravity.

 So if the hockey stride is the most vital part of hockey, how do you teach proper form?
 Good coaching is key.
 Knee bend and full extension must constantly be reinforced.
 You want to create good skating habits.